 Configuration Settings

 We will configure two settings under the configuration settings tab.
-First one is Control which extensions cannot be installed and another one is Allow specific extensions to be installed.
+First one is to specify which extensions cannot be installed, and another one is to Allow specific extensions to be installed.

-• Control which extensions cannot be installed – Enable this setting and Add * in the text box and click OK to save.
-This will block all Extentions in Edge.
+- Control which extensions cannot be installed: Enable this setting and add * in the text box, and click OK to save.
+This will block all Extensions in Edge.

 Instead of blocking all extensions using a wild card character *.
 You can also provide the extension IDs to block only specific extensions in Microsoft Edge.